-I am intrigued with digital manufacturing and how digital tools can be merged into a studio practice through a craftsman’s sensibility.
+I am intrigued by digital manufacturing and how digital tools can be merged into a studio practice through a craftsman’s sensibility.
 Marrying traditional jewellery techniques to the processes of 3D printing, and laser cutting, I begin to question my role as a maker, craftsmen, and artist.

 By engaging with historical artefacts in the digital realm, I can make them flexible, morphing them into contemporary forms of antiquity.
-In the resulting work I strip forms from their historical context and manipulate them to hybridize a once situated object into a transitional understanding.
-One which does not anchor in time, but balances between past, present and future.
+In the resulting work, I strip forms from their historical context and manipulate them to hybridize a once situated object into a transitional understanding.
+One which does not anchor in time, but balances between past, present, and future.
 This dilemma materializes through areas in which the digital and the analogue intersect with one another.
 What interests me is the subversion that occurs when one intervenes in a machine made process with the ‘hand’ – the maker’s hand.
 It is in the imperfect, tactile, and subjective qualities of the handmade that these digitized, historic artefacts can be flexed, moulded and manipulated.

 This piece is an interpretation of the classic Newton’s Cradle and represents an exploration of the idea that jewellery can exist in several places at once, both physically and intangibly.
 The separate components can interact with one another or split apart, all the while retaining the residual memory of their previous whole.

 There was always something creative going on in my home growing up, so have naturally been guided towards life as a maker of things.
 I generate ideas through sketching, sometimes in a sort of stream of consciousness. over the years have developed a sort of language of symbols and ideas.
-Jewellery and art making for me are about figuring things out. as a mother of young children uninterrupted making time has been rare and longed for, however working in these short bursts has helped shape my practice, leading me often to make small groups of work I think of as still life.
+Jewellery and art-making for me are about figuring things out. as a mother of young children, uninterrupted making time has been rare and longed for, however working in these short bursts has helped shape my practice, leading me often to make small groups of work I think of as still life.